Skiing in Italy

 With its own portion of the Alps and dynamic mountain ranges like the Dolomites, Italy is blessed by bountiful natural advantages for skiers and snowboarders and whether you’re a novice, intermediate skier or expert, solo skier, family, or group of friends, there are ample well-groomed pisted areas and plenty of off-piste havens where adventurers can carve up fresh pow.

-Add a laid-back ambience that’s second-to-none and you’ve got all the advantages for the perfect ski holiday.
+Add a laid-back ambience that’s second-to-none and you’ve got all the advantages for the perfect Italian ski trip.
 If you’re tempted, take a look at the following Italian ski resorts which each offer something really special.

 Snow-reliability is generally good in Italy, but a select few resorts are renowned for being especially snow-sure.
-Here are a few top picks for perfect powder:
+It's especially the case with Northern Italy ski resorts.
+Here are a few high Italian ski resorts picks for perfect powder:

 Cervinia is located at a resort altitude of over 2000m, with skiing available up to a lofty 3883m at Piccolo Cervinia.
 Historical snowfall here is impressive and the area has witnessed huge 3 metre snowfalls in past seasons, while the Plateau Rosa glacier holds its snow so well that several runs are even open in the summertime.
 Freestyler skiers and snowboarders also love the Gravity Park ̶ at 2800m, it’s Europe’s highest snow park.